heemankv/Go-Staking-Babylon/StepWise.md

 - babylonchain has not provided network information of [bbn-test-4](https://github.com/babylonchain/networks/tree/main/bbn-test-4) like they have for [bbn-test-3](https://github.com/babylonchain/networks/tree/main/bbn-test-3)
 - even though on the [official docs](https://docs.babylonchain.io/docs/user-guides/btc-staking-testnet/become-btc-staker) btc-staker is given under testnet-3, this [staking-backend.md](https://github.com/babylonchain/networks/blob/main/bbn-test-4/integration/staking-backend.md) ensures that btc-staker can still be used for staking on testnet-4.
 - unlike RPC documentation available for [bitcoind](https://bitcoincore.org/en/doc/26.0.0/), there is no RPC information availabe for babylonchain's [stakerd](https://github.com/babylonchain/btc-staker).
+- given lack of network information and sunset of testnet-4, the transactions are likely to fail.

 ---